itsmworkbench/knowledgearticles/modules/summarise/README.md

   In addition create a final object called 'summary' with the same two fields which score the whole based on the traffic light values, and give a summary about the quality of the KEDB entry.

   The knowledge article is
-  {knowledgeArticle}
+  {text}
 ```

 I think this is pretty obvious: it's the prompt engineering.
-Note the {knowledgeArticle} at the end.
+Note the {text} at the end.
 This is replaced by
 the text of the document

 Also note that is pretty nice if you want to customise it: you don't need code, just change the prompt.
 Have fun playing